miguelraz/miguelraz.github.io/diary.md

 - `for(int i = 0; i <= N; i++) {...}` if overflow is UB, then the compiler can assume the loop stops in at most `N+1` iterations (because if  `N == INT_MAX`, the loop may be infinite!)
 - Oh damn, the first post is by Chris Lattner, author of LLVM o.0

+163. `@agustinc3301` kindly helped me setup Cloudflare analytics on my Franklin.jl blog.
+It's free and quick!
+You verify your account after signing up and then add the link to your Franklin footer in `_layout/foot.html` and `page_foot.html` (I think.).
+That did it!
+Now I can see redditors accessing the `Julia To Rust` post  🔎

 ### 04/06/2021
 159. `Jubilee` recommends capturing mutation to smaller scopes in Rust instead of the C-ish idiom of mutation everywhere: